Why Animal Welfare & Behavior?

 - We also welcome college graduates interested in pursuing a career in animal health or policy, as well as veterinary students who would like to deepen their knowledge of animal welfare and behavior.

-- A bachelor’s degree that includes one college level biology course is required.
-An advanced background in biology or animal science will be preferred.
+- A bachelor’s degree that includes one college level biology course or an advanced background in biology or animal science is preferred.

 Admissions Requirement